Moscow assets fall as Crimea votes to join Russia, Obama orders visa bans

 MOSCOW Moscow stocks fell on Thursday for the second day this week after Crimea's parliament voted to join Russia and the United States ordered an asset freeze and visa bans against those involved in Russia's military intervention in the Ukrainian region.

-At 1338 GMT (8:35 ET), the dollar-denominated RTS index was down 2.8 percent to 1,148 points .IRTS, deepening further losses seen after the Crimean parliament's unanimous vote to annex the region to Russia.
+At 1338 GMT, the dollar-denominated RTS index was down 2.8 percent to 1,148 points, deepening further losses seen after the Crimean parliament's unanimous vote to annex the region to Russia.

-Crimea's vice premier said a referendum on the region's status would be held on March 16 and would ask whether Crimea should become part of the Russian Federation [ID:nL6N0M31S4].
+Crimea's vice premier said a referendum on the region's status would be held on March 16 and would ask whether Crimea should become part of the Russian Federation.
 A Ukrainian minister said such a referendum would be illegitimate.

 U.S. President Barack Obama ordered visa bans on individuals and entities involved in threatening the territorial integrity of Ukraine and said additional steps, such as sanctions were possible.